Komal882/Mobile-App-Development-Lab/Test-01/README.md

 Semester: Semester 1
 ```

-The application also generates a notification confirming successful course registration.
+The application also generates a notification confirming that the course was registered successfully.

 ---